Yes, Eraba, back we are on the fastest three hours in media.

 Yeah, I'm supporting Bernie Sanders.

-Oh, you do with closure.
+Oh, you do?

-There's there's only just one problem.
+There's only one problem, one overall problem.

-Gee, I hate to do that.
+There's just one gee, I hate to do that.

 There's just one little problem with it.

-Denmark and some of the other Nordic Scandinavian countries have uh discovered in the last year or two that it doesn't work.
+Denmark and some of the other Nordic Scandinavian countries have discovered in the last year or two that it doesn't work.

 They are reducing benefits, particularly with this influx of refugees now who are demanding to be fed, clothed, medically treated, taken care of.

-Uh, but I'm not kidding.
+But I'm not kidding.

-I'm not I'm not I'm trying to do this as politely as I can.
+I'm trying to do this as politely as I can.

 They can't pay for it.